List of One Life to Live characters introduced in the 1980s: Storylines

 History revisited during the show's 40th anniversary episodes in 2008, around the series inception in 1968, Maria Vasquez becomes pregnant with the love child of Clint Buchanan.
 Clint's father, Asa, uncovered the pregnancy before Clint was told.
 Because Maria was of Mexican heritage, Asa condescended Maria and refused to allow her to marry Clint (as Clint may have characteristically done).
 Asa pressured Maria into abandoning Clint without ever telling him about the baby.
 Maria married the sturdy, reliable ranch hand Al Roberts instead, and gave birth to a boy named Cordero "Cord" Roberts.
 The Roberts family lived in El Paso, Texas.
 Al was a good husband and father, even though he knew Cord was not truly his son.
 Cord grew up believing that Al was his father.
 Maria however nursed a bitter grudge against Asa and spent her life pining for Clint.

-In 1986, when Cord expressed an interest in photography, Maria sent Clint a telegram asking him to provide Cord a job at The Banner.
+In 1986, when Cord expressed an interest in photography, Maria attempted to send Clint a telegram asking him to provide Cord a job at The Banner.
 Tina was in the midst of a bitter feud with Clint at the time.
 She intercepted the request and snooped about in El Paso, hoping to get some dirt on him.
 Cord met and quickly fell for Tina Clayton, and followed her back to Llanview.
-Tina reciprocated his interest, but had no intention of marrying a dirt-poor cowboy like Cord...until she discovered that he was Clint's biological son, and potential heir to the Buchanan mega-billions!
+Tina reciprocated his interest, but had no intention of marrying a blue collar cowboy like Cord...until she discovered that he was Clint's biological son, and potential heir to the Buchanan estate.
 After learning that, she wasted no time marrying him.
-Maria, who pegged Tina as a gold-digging tramp from their first meeting, became bitter enemies with her.
+Maria viewed Tina as a gold-digging tramp and became bitter enemies with her.

-Al Roberts died of cancer very soon after Cord wed Tina.
+Al Roberts died of a heart attack.
 With no-one keeping her in El Paso, Maria relocated to Llanview to be near her son.
 By then, she had grown strong enough to hold her own against Asa's threats.
 Eventually she confessed to both Clint and Cord that they were father and son, and Clint welcomed Cord into the Buchanan family.
-Maria wheedled her way into both Clint and Viki's confidences, pretending to be just an 'old friend' to Clint.
+Maria wheedled her way into both Clint and Viki's lives, pretending to be just an 'old friend' to Clint.
 But she secretly conspired to break up their marriage.
 Maria had two overwhelming desires - to win Clint's love once again, and to break up Tina and Cord.

 Maria brought Tom Dennison to Llanview, hoping Viki would leave Clint for him.
 That failed to happen.
 Later, Maria discovered before anyone else that Allison Perkins had kidnapped Viki's newborn baby Jessica.
-Maria secretly helped Allison return the baby, but arranged circumstances to make it look as if Viki had become Niki Smith again and kidnapped her own baby.
+Maria secretly helped Allison return the baby, but arranged to make it look as if Viki had become Niki Smith again and kidnapped her own baby.
 Her shenanigans were ultimately discovered, and Clint railed against her for her evil deeds.
 Going completely off the deep end, Maria attempted to poison Viki, and frame Tina for the crime, only to become tainted by the fatal poison herself and die.